Unidocs1/sphinx_repo_manager/source/getting_started/install/prerequisites/ingress.rst

 Ingress
 =======

-AcceleratXR requires an ingress controller in order to expose its REST API, administration console, databases and other tools to the outside world.
+Xsolla Backend requires an ingress controller in order to expose its REST API, administration console, databases and other tools to the outside world.
 Most Kubernetes distrobutions do not include an ingress controller out of the box and there are many options to choose from.